wasp-lang/web/docs/telemetry.md

 ---

 ## Overview

 The term **telemetry** refers to the collection of certain usage data to help improve the quality of a piece of software (in this case, Wasp).

 Our telemetry implementation is anonymized and very limited in its scope, focused on answering following questions:
  - How many people and how often use Wasp?
+ - How many people and how often get to the point of building a Wasp app?
  - How many projects are created with Wasp?

 ## When and what is sent?

  - Information is sent via HTTPS request when `wasp` CLI command is invoked.
- - Information is sent no more than once in a period of 12 hours (sending is paused for 12 hours after last invocation).
+ - Information is sent no more than twice in a period of 12 hours (sending is paused for 12 hours after last invocation, separately for `wasp build` command and for all other commands).
  - Exact information as it is sent:
    ```json
    {